beechovsky/adv_js_concepts/notes/Foundation.md

 *See snippets/web_api.js & snippets/fix_overflow.js*

 ### Event Loop
-- Waits for empty stack to move things from Callback Queue, which is populated when the Web API finishes working, into Stack.
+Monitors Call Stack and returns data and/or callbacks from Callback Queue, which is populated when the Web API finishes working, back into the Call Stack.
+- More detail later in Asynchronous notes

 ### Node - server side runtime & API
 - Server-side runtime based on asynchronous I/O that is non-blocking